hpcaitech/ColossalAI/applications/ColossalChat/coati/distributed/README.md

 ```

 ### Code Data Format
 We support [Prime code dataset format](https://github.com/PRIME-RL/PRIME).
 Inputs and outputs in test cases should be two lists containing only strings and matching in the number of elements.
-You prompt must properly instruct the LLM to generate code to read test cases from stdin and output results to stdout.
+Your prompt must properly instruct the LLM to generate code to read test cases from stdin and output results to stdout.
 ```json
 {
     "messages": {